Of all the experimental sciences none is more fundamental than Physics.

 If you choose to study Physics you will meet and handle ideas which are profound and exciting, you will also acquire skills and knowledge which will equip you for a very wide range of job possibilities.
 Physicists are in great demand for their wide knowledge and adaptability.
 Above all a study of Physics will train you in problem solving - a skill which is especially valued by employers.

-The department organises several visits to external lectures on topics such as Engineering and Astronomy, including the Observatory in Dundee.
-We also invite speakers to Glenalmond to speak to pupils about topics linked to Physics in general or aspects of the specifacations.
-These have recently included photography, the development of the Ford Eco-Tec engine and running diesel engines on cooking oil.
+The department organises several visits to external lectures on topics such as Engineering and Astronomy.
+We also invite speakers to Glenalmond to speak to pupils about topics linked to Physics in general or aspects of the specifications.
+These have recently included ‘using radiocarbon dating in the whisky industry’, ‘ engineering in space’ and ‘the atomic universe’.

 Mr Dave Smith, BSc, MSc, PGCE

 The Second Form are taught two lessons per week as part of a combined science course by a subject specialist.
 The aim of this course is to give the pupils as much chance as possible to learn through practical work and cover the topics met by the other pupils who will join the College in the Third Form as part of the Common Entrance syllabus.

 The Third Form have two lessons per week and we concentrate during the first term on improving their practical skills.
 This will also include the use of computer simulated experiments.
 They will be taught the correct way to tabulate their results and how to display it in graphical form.
 The second part of the year is spent looking at electricity and energy again with a large amount of practical work.